Compliance

 “We are a small startup, we are exempt.”
 False.
 Both DPDP and GDPR apply to small entities.
 There are no startup exemptions, only proportional obligations.

 “We can comply with both by writing a privacy policy.”
 A policy is necessary but not sufficient.
-Both laws require operational evidence — consent management, vendor contracts, breach response procedures, training, incident logs.
+Both laws require operational evidence including consent management, vendor contracts, breach response procedures, training, and incident logs.
 The policy is the public face of an underlying program.

 “DPDP rules are not finalised yet, so we don’t need to comply.”
 Wrong.
 The Act is law.
 The delegated rules are still being finalised, but the substantive obligations apply now.
 Waiting for rules is not a compliance strategy.